Morteza-M-Saber/BacGWASim/README.md

 ```
 Output:
 ```
-python BacGWASim.py -h
 Usage: BacGWASim.py [options]

 Options:
-  -h, --help            show this help message and exit -S SETTING, --Setting=SETTING
+  -h, --help            show this help message and exit

+  -S SETTING, --Setting=SETTING
-                        Absolute path to the setting file [required] -J CORENUMBER, --CoreNumber=CORENUMBER
+                        Absolute path to the setting file [required]

+  -J CORENUMBER, --CoreNumber=CORENUMBER
-                        Use at most N cores in parallel (default: 1) -D                    Print the directed acyclic
+                        Use at most N cores in parallel (default: 1)

+  -D                    Print the directed acyclic
                         graph of jobs.
+(Default:False)

-(Default:False) -R                    Print the dependency graph of rules.
+  -R                    Print the dependency graph of rules.
-                        *Caution*Rulegraph can not be set to True if DirectedAcyclicGraph is set to True (default: False) -Q                    Do not output any progress or rule information (default: False)
+                        *Caution*Rulegraph can not be set to True if DirectedAcyclicGraph is set to True (default: False)

+  -Q                    Do not output any progress or rule information
+                        (default: False)
 ```